Last updated:

 Oyster mushrooms are also packed with fiber, which benefits your gut and overall health.
 The beta-glucans found in oyster mushrooms are linked to improving glucose, fat metabolism, and blood pressure.
 Additionally, oyster mushrooms contain mevinolin, which lowers cholesterol, reducing the risk of cardiovascular disease and other conditions.

-Explore verified Pink Oyster supplements and products from trusted vendors
+Explore Pink Oyster products from independent vendors

 Species: Pleurocybella porrigens